bambora/wallet-js/README.md

 This will be run on the master branch and with tagged commits only.

 Use `npm version` to bump the version and create a tagged commit as it ensures consistency.

-## Maintainers
-Currently maintained by Jesper Dalgas Zachariassen.

-Contact via `jesper.zachariassen@bambora.com` or `@jesperzach` on the Bambora Slack.